yusuftalhaklc/golang-restapi-tutorial/README.md

 #### GET /todos
 This request is used to retrieve all todos.
-The response example above indicates a successful request (status: 200) and returns an array of three todo items.
+The response example below indicates a successful request (status: 200) and returns an array of three todo items.
 ```json
 {
     "status": 200,